Semester in San Francisco

-A hands-on experiential program that explores entrepreneurship through the lense of design thinking —a human-centered approach to innovation that integrates people, technology and business.
-Expanded curriculum now offers opportunities to focus on finance or social enterprise.
+A hands-on experiential program that explores entrepreneurship through the lens of design thinking —a human-centered approach to innovation that integrates people, technology and business.
+The expanded curriculum now offers opportunities to focus on finance or social enterprise.
 Students may also be eligible to take a biotechnology course.
 Working with their advisors, students have the option to take courses as electives or work towards an Entrepreneurship Concentration in San Francisco.
 The program is open to all Northeastern students.
-Interested candidates are encouraged to submit a request for information or contact Naeem Zafar directly at firstname.lastname@example.org and Lauren Desantis at email@example.com.
+Interested candidates are encouraged to contact Naeem Zafar directly at firstname.lastname@example.org and Lauren Desantis at email@example.com.

 Students take sixteen credits with the following options.
 Students work with advisors to determine fit and selection.